INSPIRE @Africa

 June 2025 – August 2025

-This pioneering research initiative aims to deepen understanding of how social performance (SP) practitioners across Africa experience and navigate their roles within the renewable energy sector.
-Practitioners working at the intersection of companies, communities, and government are key to ensuring that large-scale RE projects deliver meaningful, locally informed benefits – yet their voices are rarely centered in the conversation.
+This research initiative was launched to deepen understanding of how Social Performance (SP) practitioners across Africa experience and navigate their roles within the renewable energy sector.
+Practitioners working at the intersection of companies, communities and government are key to ensuring that large-scale renewable energy projects deliver meaningful, locally informed benefits – yet their voices are rarely centred in conversations.